amora479/website/content/bju/cps110/info/syllabus.md

 ## Deadlines / Late Work

 The instructor reserves the right to change assignment due dates as deemed necessary.
-Assignments are due, electronically, by 11:59 pm of the date posted in the [course schedule](https://ethantmcgee.com/bju/cps105/info/schedule) unless otherwise noted.
+Programming assignments are due, electronically, by 11:59 pm of the date posted in the [course schedule](https://ethantmcgee.com/bju/cps110/info/schedule) unless otherwise noted.
+Program reports are due at the beginning of the class period following submission of your assignment.
 Assignments, unless otherwise noted, may be turned in up to 1 week after the deadline for a 25% penalty.
 After 1 week, the student may still submit the assignment for feedback, however, no credit will be given.

 Each student is given 1 free late waiver that allows them to turn in one assignment, at their discretion, up to 1 week after the deadline with no penalty.
 In order to use the free late, the student must 1) notify the professor before the deadline that they intend to use the free late, 2) describe the progress that they have made towards completion of the assignment and 3) provide an approximate date of delivery.
 Due to grading constraints during finals week, the professor reserves the right to shorten the free late period for end of semester projects.